john9francis/fitting-methods/README.md

 $$y(x) = a_1L(x;\mu_1\Gamma_1) + a_2L(x;\mu_2,\Gamma_2)$$

-- Eventually we will be finding just a1 and a2, but eventually we will expand our fit function to find the parameters $\mu_1$, $\Gamma_1$, etc.
+- At first we will be finding just a1 and a2, but eventually we will expand our fit function to find the parameters $\mu_1$, $\Gamma_1$, etc.
 - For now, we will accept these initial values: